miyako/4d-plugin-HTMLTOX/README.md

 ``libwkhtmltox`` is no longer linked as a dylib; instead, a command line program is invoked internally.

 **TODO**: ~~Check caller process ID so that multiple instances of 4D can use the plugin.~~ done in ``3.0``

+##Remarks

+When used on a Mac client connected to Windows server, the executable bit of the helper app may be lost.
+You might need to use ``chmod`` locally on the helper app's executable file.